Q-Minh/EventStore.Client.Api.Cpp/README.md

 ### Features

-Library is far from complete, roadmap is approximately :
+Library is far from complete, roadmap is approximately, not necessarily in order :

 - operations on streams (in progress)
 - operations on stream metadata (TODO)
-- user management (TODO)
+- unit tests (TODO)
 - subscriptions (TODO)
 - transactions (TODO)
+- connection configuration (reconnections, node preference, ssl, queue size, etc) (TODO)
+- user management (TODO)
 - cluster node discovery (TODO)
+- documentation (TODO)
+- more examples (TODO)
 - projections (TODO)

 *Note* : Only TCP communication is considered for the time being.
 EventStore also offers an HTTP api.